Skip to main content

 Phase Duration Activities

-Architecture Design 3 days Edge-first strategy, API contracts
+Architecture Design 3 days Edge-first strategy, API contracts, threat modeling

 Core Development 2 weeks AI Agent Teams built 15 microservices

-Testing & QA 1 week Multi-agent test generation
+Testing and QA 1 week Multi-agent test generation, penetration testing

 Deployment 2 days Global rollout with canary releases